 - The bandwidth available for transmission is higher in LAN than MAN and WAN.

 - Data transmission errors and noise are least in LAN, moderate in MAN and high in WAN.

-There are many advantages of LAN over MAN and WAN, such as LAN’s provide excellent reliability, high data transmission rate, they can easily be managed, and shares peripheral devices too.
-Local Area Network cannot cover cities or towns and for that Metropolitan Area Network is needed, which can connect city or a group of cities together.
-Further, for connecting Country or a group of Countries one requires Wide Area Network.
+There are many advantages of LAN over MAN and WAN, such as LAN’s provide excellent reliability, high data transmission rate, they can easily be managed and shares peripheral devices too.
+Local Area Network cannot cover cities or towns and for that Metropolitan Area Network is needed, which can connect the city or a group of cities.
+Further, for connecting Country or a group of Countries, one requires a Wide Area Network.